John0rtega/Settlez/README.md

 # Settlez
-A housing recommendation system created for my python course
+Settlez, a housing recommendation system that would suggest houses to users according to their needs and preferences.
+This was created for my python programming course